ThomasAlxDmy/catalyst/README.md

 ## Use

 To use it, just go at the base folder of a go project and run `catalyst`.
-At first it will tell you files that are being monitored and will wait for you to perform an action.
+At first it will tell you which files that are being monitored and will wait for you to perform an action.